Infantino’s ‘Peace Prize’ to Trump raises questions about FIFA’s neutrality

 Infantino has refused to take action against Israel, arguing that football “cannot solve geopolitical” issues.

-“Not satisfied with two years of FIFA complicity in genocide in Palestine, Infantino and his cronies have now invented a new ‘peace prize’ in order to curry favor with Donald Trump,” Mokhiber told Al Jazeera.
+“Not satisfied with two years of FIFA complicity in genocide in Palestine, Infantino and his cronies have now invented a new ‘peace prize’ in order to curry favour with Donald Trump,” Mokhiber told Al Jazeera.

 He added that the award also aims to “obscure” Trump’s “disgraceful record” of support to Israel, his deadly strikes on vessels in the Caribbean Sea, and “gross violations of human rights” inside the US.